icegoat9/humidity_eink/README.md

 ![](docs/screenshot_AHT20.png)

-That may not really matter for this project, but I wanted something better-- so back on Day 1 I had ordered a higher-accuracy humidity sensor, the SHT45:
+That may not really matter for this project (though ideally I'll be storing filament below 20% RH), but I wanted something better-- so back on Day 1 I had ordered a higher-accuracy humidity sensor, the SHT45:

 ![](docs/screenshot_SHT45.png)